 Bast bamboo varieties for erosion control

-The best kinds of bamboo for erosion control are generally those with most vigorous rhizome systems.
+The best kinds of bamboo for erosion control are generally those with the most vigorous rhizome systems.
 Usually this means runners, whose roots will spread far and wide to form a web-like network that can hold the land in place.
 If you’ve ever tried to eradicate an established grove of bamboo, then you probably already know how hard it is to break up such a network.

 But even more important, for reducing erosion, is the depth of the roots.
 And some clumping bamboos, while less inclined to spread outward, actually have roots that go deeper downward.